-3. The responsible financial officer for an exempt authority must, on behalf of that authority, publish (which must include publication on the authority's website):
+3. The responsible financial officer for a relevant authority must, on behalf of that authority, publish (which must include publication on the authority's website):

-(a) the Accounting Statements (i.e. Section 2 of the AGAR Part 2), accompanied by:
+(a) the Accounting Statements (i.e. Section 2 of either Part 2 or 3, whichever is relevant, of the Annual Governance & Accountability Return (AGAR)), accompanied by: